sentenz/convention/about/software-testing.md

 ## Fuzzing

 [Fuzz testing](https://www.synopsys.com/glossary/what-is-fuzz-testing.html) or fuzzing is an automated black box software testing method that injects invalid, malformed, or unexpected inputs into a system to reveal software defects and vulnerabilities.
-A fuzzing tool injects these inputs into the system and then monitors for exceptions such as crashes or information leakage.
+Fuzzing is a type of automated testing which continuously manipulates inputs to a program to find issues such as bugs or vulnerabilities to which the code may be susceptible.

 ## Penetration Testing